People

 His research focuses on the ecology of wetlands and large shallow lakes, and on the role wetland restoration and conservation can play in regulating water quality and quantity in agricultural watersheds of the Canadian Prairies.

-Jordan Li, Undergraduate Researcher, University of Waterloo
+Jordan Li, Masters Researcher, University of Waterloo

 Her research focuses on studying the environmental trade-off between hydrological inundation and greenhouse gas emission within restored agricultural wetlands wetlands being used for nutrient mitigation.